 - Natural textures: Marble, wood, or rattan trays add warmth and contrast.

-- Visual rhythm: Tall item (diffuser), medium (lotion), small (ring dish)—done.
+- Visual rhythm: Tall item like a diffuser, medium like lotion, small like a ring dish, done.

 7. Warm Up With Wood Accents